5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(SSDT-PLUG)/README.md

 ## Patching method 1: automated, using SSDTTime

-The manual patch method described below is outdated, since the patching process can now be automated using **SSDTTime** which can generate the following SSDTs based on analyzing your system's `DSDT`:
+The manual patchinf method described below is outdated, since the patching process can now be automated using **SSDTTime** which can generate the following SSDTs based on analyzing your system's `DSDT`:

 * ***SSDT-AWAC*** – Context-aware AWAC and Fake RTC
 * ***SSDT-EC*** – OS-aware fake EC for Desktops and Laptops